armbian/documentation/docs/Mirrors.md

 ---
+seo_title: "Armbian mirror system & how to add a mirror"
 description: "How the Armbian mirror system works: a redirector routes downloads to the fastest nearby mirror, plus mirror specs and steps to contribute a new server."
 comments: true
 ---